qgis/QGIS-Documentation/docs/training_manual/basic_map/symbology.rst

    .. figure:: img/svg_symbol_settings.png
       :align: center

-Once you validate the dialog, features in :guilabel:`landuse` layer should now be covered by a set of symbols, showing a texture like the one on the following map.
+Once you validate the dialog, features in ``landuse`` layer should now be covered by a set of symbols, showing a texture like the one on the following map.
 If textures are not visible, you may need to zoom in the map canvas or set in the layer properties a bigger :guilabel:`Texture width`.